Table of Contents

 How does bad debt look to my client?

 Your client will not know the invoice has been marked as bad debt.

 An invoice marked as bad debt does not show in client hub, so the client will not see the bad debt status or the invoice.
 This means that invoices that have a partial amount marked as bad debt will also not show in client hub.
 If they have partially paid, a good way to communicate that you have received their payment is to send a receipt for the partial amount.

-In both the app and in Jobber online, there are no options to email or text the client an invoice in bad debt status.
+In both the mobile app and jobber.com, there are no options to email or text the client an invoice in bad debt status.
 Instead, you can download the invoice PDF which can be shared with your client.
 The PDF doesn't show the invoice has been marked as bad debt, however the invoice balance will be $0.00.

 While a bad debt invoice will no longer show to your client, you will still have access to it for your records.

 From the Reports tab on the side navigation, there is a report called Bad Debt which is the bad debt section of the invoices report.
 This report shows all the invoices that are in bad debt status.

 Invoices in bad debt status will still sync to QuickBooks Online when they are marked as bad debt prior to the invoice syncing.
 Since invoices sync just one time, updates made to the invoice after it has synced to QuickBooks are not reflected in QuickBooks.
 Any changes made at that point will need to be made in both Jobber and QuickBooks.